 The latest version of Opera comes with a built-in VPN service that’s free for all.
 Sweet.
 A VPN (Virtual Private Network) connects your PC to another server and then uses that server to browse the Internet.
 That means no one knows your location or who you are.

-Let's compare both the browsers to figure out which one is more suitable for private browsing experience.
+Let's compare both browsers to figure out which one is more suitable for a private browsing experience.

 1. UI and Experience